arkui-x/docs/en/application-dev/reference/apis/js-apis-net-connection.md

 createNetConnection(netSpecifier?: NetSpecifier, timeout?: number): NetConnection

-Creates a **NetConnection** object. only netSpecifier is supported as the default network and timeout is 0.
+Creates a **NetConnection** object.
+Only supports default networks.
+So netSpecifier and timeout are not inputted.

 **System capability**: SystemCapability.Communication.NetManager.Core